anodyne/nova/README.md

 * updated the admin system to use elastic textareas in several spots
 * updated the head include files to clean up some code
 * updated thresher to be able to clean up old drafts
+* updated thresher page management to have a much better UX
 * updated the language files
     * [base\_lang] added _actions\_cleanup_
     * [base\_lang] added _labels\_drafts_